UT Southwestern Medical Center

 Post-Doc Years

-Ben and Yi worked in Min Han's HHMI lab at CU Boulder where we discovered a non-canonical function for CED-3 caspase --along with other proteolytic factors--in cell fate determination.
+Ben and Yi worked in Min Han's HHMI lab at CU Boulder where we discovered a non-canonical function for CED-3 caspase and UBR-1 E3 ligase in cell fate determination.

 GALLERY